 For some people, talking to a counselor or joining a support group can be helpful.
 Your health care provider may be able to help you find a counselor or support group.

 Learn more about support groups and other types of social support.

-Komen Support Resources
+Susan G. Komen® Support Resources

-Blood and imaging tests (other than mammography) are not a standard part of follow-up care.
+For people with no symptoms of metastases, blood and imaging tests (other than mammography) are not a standard part of follow-up care.

 Learn about follow-up care after breast cancer treatment.

-Learn about local recurrence.
+Learn more about treatment for local recurrence.

-Learn about metastasis.
+Learn more about the risk of metastasis.

-Breast cancer survivors have an increased risk of getting a new breast cancer (called a second primary breast cancer) compared to people who have never had breast cancer [10-12].
-Unlike a breast cancer recurrence (a return of the first breast cancer), a second primary tumor is a new cancer unrelated to the first.
+A new breast cancer is called a second primary breast cancer.
+Unlike a recurrence, which is a return of the first breast cancer, a second primary tumor is a new cancer unrelated to the first.